 We talk about generating a “buzz” (pun very much intended), but the value of getting like-minded people together and solving a shared common problem is incredibly valuable.
 The interaction, discussion and debate invariably leads to everyone learning something of value.

-We hope that by creating #HackTheHive we will engage and connect with enthusiastic developers across the technology community… The challenge is being launched at ScotlandJS in Edinburgh, but we invite anyone who thinks they’re up for the challenge to #HackTheHive!
+We hope that by creating #HackTheHive we will engage and connect with enthusiastic developers across the technology community… The challenge was launched for the first time at ScotlandJS in Edinburgh and is now being relaunched in partnership with ScotlandIS for their Developers Conference at ScotSoft 2018.
+However we invite anyone who thinks they’re up for the challenge to #HackTheHive!
 While the challenge may be a little bit tricky to hack for those just starting out on their journey in software development, it will showcase the sorts of projects that could be to come in their future and will encourage young aspiring software developers and engineers to pursue their career in the industry – perhaps even here at SwarmOnline!
 We will be very interested in chatting to any of the successful Hive hackers about some of the positions we are recruiting for at the moment, so bear that in mind too!